Contemplation

 The Conspiracy of Art by Jean Baudrillard is another good one.
 It talks about the death of art as mass reproduction destroys its authenticity (i.e. digital recreation).
 Basically, art has become a simulacrum where people uses machine to remake art.
 For Baudrillard, Andy Warhol is one of the most famous example of this.

 The Death of the Author by Roland Barthes.
 It’s a book that talks about interpretations and reading in multiple ways through different cultural meanings instead of reading through the author’s life.
-This one is a classic and also a pre-req if you want to get to the big boy major philosophy works like Jacques Derrida’s Of Grammatology.
+This one is a classic and also a pre-req if you want to get to big boy major philosophy works like Jacques Derrida’s Of Grammatology.

 Fifteen Theses on Contemporary Art by Alain Badiou.
 This one is not even a book, but literally 15 bullet points.
 Else where in his other texts, for Badiou, art is one of the conditions for philosophy.
 Similar to love, art is like an event that ruptures out of contingency and forms truths.